iCliniq Logo

 Welcome back to icliniq.com.

-Yes, that is true that repeat test is recommended at six months and 12 months by some guidelines.
-But the fourth generation HIV testing is good enough to detect the virus after 12 weeks.
-So you are having a good chance that you are not suffering from HIV, as these tests are negative at this point in time.
+Yes, it is true that a repeat test is recommended at six months and 12 months by some guidelines.
+But the fourth-generation HIV testing is good enough to detect the virus after 12 weeks.
+So you have a good chance that you are not suffering from HIV, as these tests are negative at this point.
 So do not worry excessively, and you can repeat them at six and 12 months to be very sure.

-The symptoms mentioned by you does not necessarily mean that you are having HIV, and can occur in viral infections.
-Early symptoms of HIV are like viral illness and these symptoms in HIV last only for a week or two then disappear automatically.
+The symptoms mentioned by you do not necessarily mean that you have HIV and can occur in viral infections.
+Early symptoms of HIV are like a viral illness, and these symptoms in HIV last only for a week or two, then disappear automatically.
 So just relax.
-You can retest at the above mentioned time, but most likely they will turn negative as expected.
+You can retest at the above-mentioned time, but most likely they will turn negative as expected.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!